ehkuitti/the-game-of-life-cpp/README.md

 ## Implementation

 This project is made with Qt Creator 5.12 and C++17 using MinGW.
-Recently I've started to move over to Linux Mint for faster compiling times.
+Recently I've started to move over to Linux Mint for faster compile times.

 ## Improvements